SCHUNK-SE-Co-KG/2DGrasping_Discovery_GUI/README.md

 Below is the original readme:

-Discovery of roboception sensors
+Discovery of sensors
 ================================

-This package contains tools for the discovery of Roboception devices (e.g. rc_visard and rc_cube) via GigE Vision.
+This package contains tools for the discovery of devices via GigE Vision.

-- `schunkdiscover`: console application for discovering Roboception devices
+- `schunkdiscover`: console application for discovering devices
-- `schunkdiscover-gui`: graphical application for discovering Roboception devices and sending magic packets for resetting of parameters
+- `schunkdiscover-gui`: graphical application for discovering devices and sending magic packets for resetting of parameters

 **Installation:** You can find some prebuilt packages for Linux or Windows on the [releases](https://github.com/roboception/schunkdiscover/releases) page.
 Alternatively follow the compilation steps in the next sections.